 And finally, some people want a PC that will enable them to play the games their friends are playing right now and will give them the ability to upgrade in the future.
 If this is you, an $800 gaming PC is a great investment.

 However, we should also mention another alternative.
 You’ll get the best possible bang for your buck by building your own PC.
 This comes with its own pitfalls, of course.
 For example, parts can fail, or you can make a costly mistake.
 If a bad cable fries the GPU on your prebuilt PC, you can make a warranty claim and get it fixed.
 If you built your own PC, that cable is your responsibility.

 Still, you’ll be able to afford much better parts by building your own PC.
 For $800, you can build a machine that’s way better than any of the systems in this article.
 If what we just said managed to pique your interest, check out our Ultimate PC Build Guide for the Best Gaming PC under 800 USD.

-The list above contains some really decent systems, but we thought we’d give you a few more choices in case you’re interested.
+The list above contains some really decent systems, but we thought we should give you a couple more choices in case you’re interested.